bartop-io/bartop/README.md

 Once installed, start a local instance of the database:
 * `npm run database`

-Look to the RethinkDB docs for instructions on creating a new database.
 The default database, 'test', is reserved for running the integration tests.
 Using this as your development DB will have pretty unfortunate consequences.

-Make sure to add your created DB name to your `.env` file.
+To create a new database use the [RethinkDB dashboard](http://localhost:8080/#tables).
+Click on `+ Add Database` and enter your desired development database name.
+Make sure the name of this database matches the DB_NAME variable in your `.env` file.
+Note: The database must be running to use the browser-based dashboard.

 Make sure to start the database before starting the API server.